-In a word, yes.
-While a huge amount of business and growth takes place on social media, if you don’t have a nice website to point to, you’re going to have a hard time impressing the big cheeses (bloggers, managers, A&R reps, etc.).
+While a huge amount of business and fan growth takes place on social media, if you don’t have an effective website, you’re going to have a hard time being found and noticed by fans and industry (bloggers, managers, A&R reps, etc.) alike.

 A lot of artists drive themselves crazy building websites because they forget that simplicity is key.
-Your website exists to do two things:

 Number two: Make you money.